Fibre bundle framework for unitary quantum fault tolerance: A geometric picture for unitary evolutions of QECCs

 Let us recall and elaborate on the concept of encoding for a QECC $C$, introduced in Section \ref{sec:QECCs}.
 We gave a very brief characterization of an encoding for a $(K,N)$-dimensional code $C$ as a unitary isomorphism $\iota: \Cvect{K} \rightarrow C \subset \Cvect{N}$.
 Let us call any encoding of a $K$-dimensional logical Hilbert space into an $N$-dimensional physical Hilbert space a \emph{$(K,N)$-dimensional encoding}.
 Then any $(K,N)$-dimensional encoding is given by a partial isometry\footnote{For us, a \emph{partial isometry} is a linear map from a vector space $A$ to a vector space $B$ which preserves the inner product.
 If the vector spaces $A$ and $B$ are complex vector spaces, then a partial isometry differs from a unitary transformation in that it does not have to be an isomorphism.
 It must be injective, but might not be surjective.} $\iota: \Cvect{K} \hookrightarrow \Cvect{N}$.
 Given such an injective map $\iota$, we say that $\iota$ is an encoding \emph{for the QECC $\iota(\Cvect{K})$}.

-In order to come up with an efficient way to specify an encoding, let us now introduce the notion of a $K$-frame. \begin{Definition} Assume $K \leq N$.
+In order to come up with an efficient way to specify an encoding, let us now introduce the notion of a $K$-frame.

+\begin{Definition} Assume $K \leq N$.
 A \emph{$K$-frame} is an ordered set of $K$ linearly independent vectors in the vector space $\Cvect{N}$.
-An \emph{orthonormal $K$-frame} is a $K$-frame for which all vectors have norm $1$ and are pairwise orthogonal. \end{Definition} As we can easily see, for us, $K \le N$ in general.
-If $K = N$, a $K$-frame is precisely an ordered basis for $\Cvect{N}$.
-In the general case of $K \le N$, a $K$-frame $\beta$ would be an ordered basis for the subspace $W = \mathrm{span}(\beta)$.
+An \emph{orthonormal $K$-frame} is a $K$-frame where all vectors in the set have norm $1$ and are pairwise orthogonal. \end{Definition}